 All our generated datasets will be accompanied by a DataCite standard metadata in a Readme XML file.
-The DataCite Metadata Schema for Publication and Citation of Research Data will allow the data to be understood and reused by other members of the research group, and add contextual value to the dataset for future publishing and data sharing.
-The Readme XML file will be generated automatically using the DataCite Metadata Generator after filing the form requesting intrinsic metadata.
-The Readme XML file will ensure compatibility with international standards and will be human as well as machine readable.
+The DataCite Metadata Schema for Publication and Citation of Research Data allow data to be understood and reused by other members of the research group and add contextual value to the datasets for future publishing and data sharing.
+We will generate the Readme XML file automatically using the DataCite Metadata Generator after filing the form requesting intrinsic metadata.
+The Readme XML file ensures compatibility with international standards and is human as well as machine-readable.

-- Mandatory elements will include the file name for the results (field Title)/creators name (field Creator)/affiliation (field creator affiliation)/type of data (field Resource Type). - Recommended elements will include key words (field Subject)/date of data creation (field Date)/link to electronic notebook (field Related Identifier)/details on the methodology used, analytical and procedural information, definitions of variables, vocabularies, units of measurement (field Description). - > Optional elements will include information on the size / format / version / access / funding.
+- > Mandatory elements will include the file name for the results (field Title)/creators name (field Creator)/affiliation (field creator affiliation)/type of data (field Resource Type). - Recommended elements will include key words (field Subject)/date of data creation (field Date)/link to electronic notebook (field Related Identifier)/details on the methodology used, analytical and procedural information, definitions of variables, vocabularies and units of measurement (field Description). - > Optional elements will include information on the size / format / version / access / funding.